NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### AttrCacheTable :: setAttrCatEntry
 #### Description
-Sets the Attribute Catalog entry corresponding to the given attribute of the specified relation in the Attribute Cache Table.
+Sets the *Attribute Catalog* entry corresponding to the given attribute of the specified relation in the *Attribute Cache* Table.

-:::info note
+:::caution note
+* The caller should allocate memory to the pointer to `struct AttrCatEntry` before calling the function.
 * This method is overloaded in type of the second argument.
-* The caller should allocate memory to the pointer to struct AttrCatEntry before calling the function.
 :::
 #### Arguments
 | Name | Type | Description |